-Distance Between Points 4.2 Begin trip at the west edge of Ellendale at the railroad crossing.
-Drive west on State Highway 11.
-You are driving over a ground moraine surface covered mainly by glacial till that is about 100 feet thick.
+DistanceBegin trip at the west edge of Ellendale at the railroad crossing.BetweenDrive west on State Highway 11.
+You are travelling over a groundPointsmoraine surface covered mainly by glacial till that is about 100 feet(miles)thick.

 Notice the hills on the western horizon.
 These are part of the Missouri Escarpment, which marks the eastern boundary of the Missouri Coteau.

-0.9 The hills on either side of the road are remnants of an esker.
+- 0.9 The hills on either side of the road are remnants of an esker.
 Eskers formed when rivers flowing through the ice deposited gravel.
-When the ice melted, the gravel was left as the hills you see today.
-0.2 Road crosses the esker.
-Notice the gravel exposed in the roadcuts.
-1.3 Pheasant Lake.
-This lake occurs in the Elm River valley, a meltwater trench that carried water from melting ice on the Missouri Coteau as well as from the melting glacier to the northeast.
-0.6 1.2 After you cross the Elm River valley, notice the slightly hillier topography.
-The glacial drift is thin here, generally less than 5 feet thick, and you are driving over preglacial shale topography.
-Cretaceous age Pierre Formation shale is exposed in many places along the roads where the ditches have cut through the drift cover.
-1.2 Highway turns northward.
-Continue westward on gravel road.
-0.2 Stop where the road curves to the south and look at the shale that is exposed at the corner.
-The shale is highly weathered here but if you dig back a ways into the cut, you can find intact pieces of shale.
-0.2 - 0.3 Shale is exposed on the west side of the road.
-0.0 Road curves to the west.
-0.5 Shale is exposed along the south side of the road.
-1.8 The glacial drift cover becomes slightly thicker in this area.
-Notice that the 0.7 topography is slightly smoother.
-Stop sign.
-Cross the highway and continue westward on the gravel road over ground moraine.
-3.0 Turn south.
-The Missouri Escarpment is one mile to the west.
-1.0 Turn west.
-1.0
+When the ice melted, the gravel was left as the hills you see today. - Road crosses the esker.
+Notice the gravel exposed in the roadcuts. - 1.3 Pheasant Lake.
+This lake occurs in the Elm River valley, a meltwater trench that carried water from melting ice on the Missouri Coteau as well as from the melting glacier to the northeast. - 0.6 After you cross the Elm River valley, notice the slightly hillier topography.
+The glacial deposits are thin here, generally less than 5 feet thick, and you are driving over preglacial shale topography.
+Cretaceous age Pierre Formation shale is exposed in many places along the roads where the ditches have cut through the covering of glacier sediment. - Highway turns northward.
+Continue westward on gravel road. - 0.2

+Stop where the road curves to the south and look at the shale that is exposed at the corner.
+The shale is highly weathered here, but if you dig back a ways into the cut, you can find intact pieces of shale.

+- Shale is exposed on the west side of the road. - Road curves to the west. - Shale is exposed along the south side of the road. - 1.8 The glacial drift cover becomes slightly thicker in this area.
+Notice that the topography is slightly smoother. - 0.7 Stop sign.
+Cross the highway and continue westward on the gravel road over ground moraine. - 3.0 Turn south.
+The Missouri Escarpment is one mile to the west. - 1.0 Turn west. - 1.0